-An increasing number of companies are relying on Independent Service Organizations (ISOs) or data center services partner to provide all or part of their data center hardware maintenance, “Rack & Stack,” product/network monitoring and associated IT Infrastructure Services.
+An increasing number of companies are relying on Independent Service Organizations (ISOs) or data center services partner to provide all or part of their data center services hardware maintenance, “Rack & Stack,” product/network monitoring and associated IT Infrastructure Services.
 The decision to contract for these services with an ISO is generally the result of internal cost-management initiatives, an interest in unifying service providers or, in the case of self-maintainers, internal staffing limitations.
 Some companies may find Original Equipment Manufacturer (OEM) pricing too expensive and service offerings too limited for their needs.
 Self-maintainers may not have the know-how to fully perform these functions on their own.
 Regardless of the business drivers, the decision to choose an ISO to support mission-critical systems and infrastructure is often complex, can require gaining buy-in from multiple operating departments, but very often delivers a custom, comprehensive IT Infrastructure Services solution at a lower cost.
-If your organization is thinking about outsourcing your data center services, the following considerations should factor into your decision.
+If your organization is thinking about data center outsourcing services, the following considerations should factor into your decision.

 1. Cost: Flexibility, Convenience, Bundling

 With economic pressures affecting data center operations of all sizes across all industries, the cost to retain IT Infrastructure Service is generally a foremost consideration.
 Some service providers offer a portfolio of packaged, off-the-shelf services that are not customizable.
 Others offer flexible terms and conditions which let their clients select only those services and level of service they require, and also allow cancellation for convenience during the contract term.
 Flexibility and convenience are important attributes in an ever-changing world of technology.
 Another important attribute to consider is bundling discounts across locations and product lines to gain maximum leverage in your services contract.

 2. Single-Source Provider vs. the Use of Multiple Specialists